 Most people know that smoking causes lung cancer, but not many realise that it can also cause blindness.
-Smokers are up to four times more likely than non-smokers to develop age-related macular degeneration (AMD) and smokers with a genetic predisposition to AMD are eight times more likely to get the condition.
+Smokers are up to four times more likely than non-smokers to develop age-related macular degeneration (AMD) and smokers with a genetic predisposition to AMD are 20 times more likely to get the condition.

 Smoking is the biggest ‘modifiable’ risk factor for AMD; by stopping smoking you will reduce your chance of getting the condition and your chances of it progressing.
 There is also evidence that smokers being treated for wet AMD do not respond as well to treatment as non-smokers.
 Passive smoking can also increase the risk of developing the condition.